Single Responsibility Principle: A class should be limited to a single responsibility. There should be one and only one reason to change a class.

 - Related patterns for decorator: Adapter, Composite, Facade, Bridge, Flyweight, Proxy

 Liskov’s Substitution Principle: Subclasses can be substituted instead of their base class (OR interfaces).
 This ensures inheritance is used properly, we don’t build dependencies on subclasses but on abstract-tions (interfaces) and the system can fail gracefully.
+Also subtypes should not strengthen pre-conditions or weaken post-conditions.

 Dependency Inversion Principle: Systems/classes should depend on abstractions instead of concretions.